jimmaye/sw-graphql-lab/README.md

 In this lab we'll first look at the demo app, discuss it's pros and cons regarding usage of the current SWAPI.co REST API.
 We'll then discuss how and where we can improve upon the demo app, with focus on fetching data from the backend API.
 Then we'll try to implement the changes discussed by using GraphQL instead.

 # Setup your lab
 Clone this repo, and get it up and running.
-I've checked the entire world into thr project, in case if you don't believe in CocoaPods etc.
+I've checked the entire world into the project, in case if you don't believe in CocoaPods etc.
-Make sure you can run the project, and you get a splashscreen wit ha fancy title and familiar company logo.
+Make sure you can run the project, and you get a splashscreen with a fancy title and a familiar company logo.
 Then follow the instructions by Lee Byron in the section below regarding GraphQL.

 # Prepare yourself - GraphQL is coming (...to your machine or a project near you soon)!